SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

-# Summary
+# Conclusion

 The goal of this this bachelor's thesis came to light due to the scarcity of developers and the to increase the productivity of already existing developers, as stated in chapter 1\ref{introduction}.

-The implementation of VSWorkbench is heavily influenced by the extensible nature of software surrounding the development of VSWorkbench, VSCode and the internet for instance.
+The implementation of VSWorkbench is heavily influenced by the extensible nature of software surrounding the development of VSWorkbench; VSCode and the internet for instance.

 VSWorkbench was built upon the established internet technologies, ranging from the HTML (\ref{html}), CSS (\ref{css}) and Javascript (\ref{javascript}) standards to CI tools (\ref{html}), Git (\ref{version-control-software-and-git}) and VSCode (\ref{vscode-and-electronjs}).